VikingGlasses/portfolio/readme.md

 Submit codes to change wheter to train, predict or display preditions.
 Admin page for adding, changing and removing codes.

-## Use a MongoDB database in a Spring Boot Web Application
+## How to build a unsecure spring mvc app

 ### Usage